-Following An Taoiseach’s statement, TU Dublin has suspended all physical delivery of educational activities and face to face student services.
-While the campus buildings are closed to students and members of the public until April 19th (subject to review) staff are continuing to work behind the scenes and remotely to provide ongoing academic and other support.
+Following An Taoiseach’s statement regarding Covid-19, TU Dublin has suspended all physical delivery of educational activities and face-to -face student services.
+While the campus buildings are closed to students and members of the public until further notice, staff are continuing to work behind the scenes and remotely to provide ongoing academic and other support.

 Please monitor student email and https://tudublin.ie/covid19/ for more details.